-- "same name": Sharing the exact same title.
+roll for build points: The roll that happens at the start of the "roll for build points" step.
+The Light Side player rolls one of the dice.
+The number rolled is the number of build points each player has during his or her build step.
+If a player has at least one unit in each of the three arenas, that player also gets 1 bonus build point. "same name": Sharing the exact same title.
 Two cards have the same name if the English versions of their names are identical.
-You car't have more than 4 of any card with the same name and same version letter in any deck (you could have 4 of Luke Skywalker A and 2 of Luke Skywalker C, but not 5 of Luke Skywalker B). - setup: During setup, both players put units totaling 30 build points from their hands into the arenas.
+You can't have more than 4 of any card with the same name and same version letter in any deck (you could have 4 of Luke Skywalker A and 2 of Luke Skywalker C, but not 5 of Luke Skywalker B).

+setup: During setup, both players put units totaling 30 build points from their hands into the arenas.
 During setup, every time you put a unit into an arena, you draw a card.
 Ignore all text on the units that you put into battle.
 If you don't have enough build points left to put your last unit into battle, you can partially build it.
-Draw a card to replace it, as usual. - Shields: A keyword ability, written as "Shields X," that means "Each unit gets -X power as long as it's attacking this unit."
+Draw a card to replace it, as usual.

+Shields: A keyword ability, written as "Shields X," that means "Each unit gets -X power as long as it's attacking this unit."
 Changing an attacking unit's power matters only before you roll its attack dice.
 If you give a unit Shields after your opponent has rolled for damage, it doesn't affect the roll.